Methodology

 Different starting points.
 Same operating discipline.

-For teams that need the operating target, value path, and AI-operable workflow defined before committing to build.
+For teams that need the first workflow, owner, value path, Human Workbench, and operating gates defined before implementation starts.

 Timeline2 to 4 weeks